 Install High-Efficiency LED Lighting at Edison Place and All Substations

-Action: Pepco is working to install LED lighting at Edison Place and will replace all lighting—both indoor and outdoor -- at substations within the District of Columbia with high-efficiency LEDs by 2025.
+Action: Pepco is working to install LED lighting at Edison Place and will replace all lighting—both indoor and outdoor—at substations within the District of Columbia with high-efficiency LEDs by 2025.
 Together, these lighting upgrades are estimated to save about 730,000 kilowatt hours of electricity each year.

 Develop charging infrastructure for electric taxis, rideshare vehicles, buses and other vehicles in the District

-Support the deployment of solar energy projects through hosting maps, toolkits, and enhanced interconnection processes
+Support the deployment of solar energy projects through hosting maps, toolkits and enhanced interconnection processes

 Background: The District of Columbia has leading renewable energy mandates, including targets for local solar.

-Reduce Energy Use DC asks DC residents to pledge to learn how to use energy more efficiently, take steps to reduce energy use at home, and save money while helping fight climate change
+#ReduceEnergyUseDC asks District of Columbia residents to pledge to learn how to use energy more efficiently, take steps to reduce energy use at home, and save money while helping fight climate change

-Background: #ReduceEnergyUseDC is an initiative launched by founding partners Pepco, District Department of Energy and Environment, and Sustainable Energy Utility, as well as 24 environmental, business, and community groups.
+Background: #ReduceEnergyUseDC is an initiative launched in April 2020 by founding partners Pepco, the District’s Department of Energy and Environment and the DC Sustainable Energy Utility, along with more than 20 environmental, business, and community groups.